Englewood Child Support Lawyer

 The cost of raising a child continues to rise year after year.
 Regardless of socio-economic status, the fact is that raising children is expensive.
 While an intact family may have dual incomes and an easier time meeting a child’s financial needs, those needs do not stop when families split up or go through a divorce.
 In light of this fact, child support is one of the common issues parents face when going through the court process.
 Child support litigation comes with an array of issues and entails so much more than just determining what monthly amount one parent will pay to the other.
-The family law attorneys at Plog & Stein have over 70 years of combined legal experience representing Englewood child support clients dealing with the full spectrum of child financial issues, including:
+The Englewood child support lawyers at Plog & Stein, P.C. have over 70 years of combined legal experience representing clients dealing with the full spectrum of child financial issues, including:

 - Establishment of child support

 Our legal team is adept at dealing with all aspects of child support litigation you might be going through.
 Let us help you ensure that you are treated fairly when it comes time to deal with your support matter.

 Your Child Support Rights and Responsibilities in Englewood

 Child support is based on a legislative formula set forth in C.R.S.
 14-10-115 and worksheets are used to calculate the amount.
 The factors that go into the child support worksheets are varied and can become complicated very quickly.
 The most significant factor going into your child support calculation is income.

 When both parents have regular, salaried jobs calculating income is easy.
 However, complexities arise when they do not.
 If you or the other party is self-employed, under-employed, or unemployed, ascertaining monthly income may not be that simple.
 The same holds true in situations in which people work on commission or maintain a portfolio with multiple income producing assets.
 At Plog & Stein, P.C., we will take the time to thoroughly analyze all aspects of your child support case tied into income, as well as the other factors going into the child support worksheet.